dbursztynowski/5g-taskforce/open5gs/README.md

           image: dburszty/mongodb-raspberrypi:7.0.14
     ```

-  - in file `5g-taskforce/open5gs/open5gs-228/values.yaml` set
+  - in file `5g-taskforce/open5gs/5gSA-values-enable-metrics-v228.yaml` set
-    Note: With the configuration given below, 20 User Equipment (UE) are registered in the core network database when the 5G core network is deployed.
-This registration does not set up a bearer session for the terminals.
-It only corresponds to the network provider registering 20 SIM cards, which allows the terminals to connect to the network in the future.
-In fact, the mobile network operator registers the UE in a separate process when user accounts are created.
-Here, the _populate_ container is an add-on from Gradiant that simplifies the use of Open5GS/UERANSIM during experiments by creating user accounts in bulk.
+    Note: With the configuration given below, 20 User Equipments (UE) are registered in the core network database when the 5G core network is deployed.
+This registration does not set up a bearer session for the terminals, though.
+It only corresponds to the network provider registering 20 SIM cards (or user accounts), which subsequently will be used in nNAS (Non-Access Stratum) signalling procedures to certify the terminals attaching to the network.
+In fact, the mobile network operator registers user accounts in the core databases in a separate process when the accounts are created based on orders form customer services.
+Here, the _populate_ container is a handy add-on from Gradiant that simplifies the use of Open5GS/UERANSIM during experiments by populating user accounts in the Open5GS core network database in bulk.

 ```
 populate: